PZGM/Edir_Revo/level03/README.md

 # Level03 - Reversing a XOR-based Decryption to Find the Password

-## Objective

-The goal of this challenge is to reverse a XOR-based decryption function in the program to find the correct password and gain access.

-## Step 1: Running the Program
+# Step 1: Running the Program

 First, let's run the program to observe its behavior: